Boolean Observation Games: Defining Boolean Observation Games

 \end{itemize} For all these, results on existence of equilibria and complexity also depend on which outcome relation is used, as already occasionally listed above.

 Last but not least one can consider \emph{iterated observation games} with temporal eventuality goals, where players successively reveal more and more of their observed variables.
-An example are (successive) \emph{question-answer games} wherein the strategic aspect is what variable(s) to ask another player(s) to reveal, which seems of particular interest for strategic negotiation (if you give me this, I'll give you that.
-In small steps).
+An example are (successive) \emph{question-answer games} wherein the strategic aspect is what variable(s) to ask another player(s) to reveal, which seems of particular interest for strategic negotiation (if you give me this, I'll give you that, and so on).
 All these come with specific questions on compact representation and existence of equilibria.

 We defer the investigation of iterated games and question-answer games to future research.
 In this work we focus on knowing-whether games and their relation to Boolean games, on the existence of equilibria for various outcome relations (where the realist outcome relation plays no role), and on complexity results for some of our variations.